DPDK/dpdk/doc/guides/nics/mvpp2.rst

 Features
 --------

-Features of the MRVL PMD are:
+Features of the MVPP2 PMD are:

 - Speed capabilities
 - Link status